 This policy bundles property insurance and general liability insurance under one plan.
 A BOP is often the most cost-effective type of commercial insurance for pet groomers.

-This policy is also called professional liability insurance.
+E&O is also called professional liability insurance.
 It covers legal fees related to work performance, such as a claim that a dog was injured during a routine nail clipping.